-As of July 31, 2017, we owned three issued U.S. patents, six pending U.S. non-provisional patent applications, one pending U.S. provisional patent application, 28 foreign patent applications in a number of jurisdictions, including Australia, Argentina, Brazil, Bolivia, Canada, China, the European Union, Hong Kong, Israel, India, Iraq, Japan, Lebanon, Mexico, New Zealand, Pakistan, Paraguay, Philippines, Russia, Singapore, South Africa, South Korea, Taiwan, Uruguay and Venezuela, and one pending Patent Cooperation Treaty, or PCT, patent application directed to our KIT program, including BLU-285.
+As of October 15, 2017, we owned four issued U.S. patents, five pending U.S. non-provisional patent applications, one pending U.S. provisional patent application, 28 foreign patent applications in a number of jurisdictions, including Australia, Argentina, Brazil, Bolivia, Canada, China, the European Union, Hong Kong, Israel, India, Iraq, Japan, Lebanon, Mexico, New Zealand, Pakistan, Paraguay, Philippines, Russia, Singapore, South Africa, South Korea, Taiwan, Uruguay and Venezuela, and one pending Patent Cooperation Treaty, or PCT, patent application directed to our KIT program, including BLU-285.
 Any U.S. or ex-U.S. patents issuing from the pending applications covering BLU-285 will have a statutory expiration date of October 2034.
 Patent term adjustments or patent term extensions could result in later expiration dates.

-As of July 31, 2017, we owned five issued U.S. patents, three pending U.S. non-provisional patent applications, one issued foreign patent and 44 pending foreign patent applications in a number of jurisdictions, including Argentina, Australia, Bolivia, Brazil, Canada, China, Egypt, the European Union, Hong Kong, Israel, India, Indonesia, Iraq, Japan, South Korea, Lebanon, Mexico New Zealand, Pakistan, Paraguay, Philippines, Russia, Singapore, South Africa, Taiwan, Thailand, Uruguay and Venezuela, directed to our FGFR4 program, including BLU-554.
-Any U.S. or ex-U.S. patent issuing from the pending applications covering BLU-554 will have a statutory expiration date of July 2033, December 2033, October 2034 or September 2037.
+As of October 15, 2017, we owned five issued U.S. patents, three pending U.S. non-provisional patent applications, one pending U.S. provisional patent applications, three issued foreign patents and 42 pending foreign patent applications in a number of jurisdictions, including Argentina, Australia, Bolivia, Brazil, Canada, China, Egypt, the European Union, Hong Kong, Israel, India, Indonesia, Iraq, Japan, South Korea, Lebanon, Mexico New Zealand, Pakistan, Paraguay, Philippines, Russia, Singapore, South Africa, Taiwan, Thailand, Uruguay and Venezuela, and one pending PCT patent application directed to our FGFR4 program, including BLU-554.
+Any U.S. or ex-U.S. patent issuing from the pending applications covering BLU-554 will have a statutory expiration date of July 2033, December 2033, October 2034, September 2037 or April 2038.
 Patent term adjustments or patent term extensions could result in later expiration dates.

-As of July 31, 2017, we owned four pending U.S. non-provisional patent applications, five pending PCT applications, six pending foreign patent applications filed in Argentina, Lebanon, Uruguay and Taiwan, and one pending U.S. provisional patent applications directed to our RET program, which, if issued, will have statutory expiration dates of 2036 or 2037.
+As of October 15, 2017, we owned five pending U.S. non-provisional patent applications, four pending PCT applications, six pending foreign patent applications filed in Argentina, Lebanon, Uruguay and Taiwan, and one pending U.S. provisional patent applications directed to our RET program, which, if issued, will have statutory expiration dates of 2036 or 2037.
 Patent term adjustments or patent term extensions could result in later expiration dates.

 The intellectual property portfolio directed to our platform includes patent applications directed to novel gene fusions and the uses of these fusions for detecting and treating conditions implicated with these fusions.
-As of July 31, 2017, we owned ten U.S. patent applications and ten European Union patent applications directed to this technology, which, if issued, will have statutory expiration dates ranging from 2034 to 2035.
+As of October 15, 2017, we owned ten U.S. patent applications and ten European Union patent applications directed to this technology, which, if issued, will have statutory expiration dates ranging from 2034 to 2035.